 Your own event

 If you’re looking for somewhere out of the ordinary to hold a special event, look no further.
 We’ll be happy to share our stage with you.
-Click here for further information about renting the NedPhO Koepel.
+Click here for further information (in Dutch) about renting the NedPhO Koepel.

 About the NedPhO Koepel